Frederick Krafft: The 1918 trial

-Frederick Krafft is best remembered as the defendant of one of the political trials associated with World War I.
+Krafft is best remembered as the defendant of one of the political trials associated with World War I.

 In August 1917, Krafft was speaking on a street corner in Newark, New Jersey.
 At some point in his talk, soldiers in the crowd began to create a disturbance, causing Krafft to send for the police in an effort to maintain order.
 Instead of receiving police protection, Krafft was instead arrested for holding a meeting without a permit.
 These charges were later extended under the 1917 Espionage Act when a complaint was filed by soldiers in the crowd, who accused the socialist agitator of German extraction of attempting to cause insubordination and disloyalty in the armed forces.

 During the course of the trial, the government called five witnesses, each of whom told varying accounts of the alleged disloyal speech which Krafft was charged with uttering.
 The most damning phrases seem to have been "I can't see how the government can compel troops to France" and "if it was up to me, I'd tell them to go to hell."
 Despite the fact that 12 witnesses were called by the defense to refute the allegation that such words were uttered, and despite Krafft's own protest that Krafft stated under oath that he had actually said very nearly the opposite, the jury returned a verdict of guilty.

 Krafft was sentenced to 5 years in federal penitentiary and fined $1,000.

-On March 5, 1919, Krafft received a full pardon from President Woodrow Wilson for the 1918 conviction, owing in part to Krafft's pro-war stance at the 1917 Emergency National Convention of the Socialist Party.
+In March 1919, Krafft received a full pardon from President Woodrow Wilson for the 1918 conviction, owing in part to Krafft's pro-war stance at the 1917 Emergency National Convention of the Socialist Party.